aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/150-task-2/_index.md

 ## The ask

-ACME Org now has a number of development and test workloads in AWS.
+Example Org now has a number of development and test workloads in AWS.
 Many of these workloads make use of data storage services such as Amazon RDS and Amazon S3.
 The customer has recently established a dedicated data governance team, who have been tasked with identifying controls for workloads that process data classified as confidential or internal-use only.

 The data governance team has recently issued guidelines around the use of encryption for data at rest and in transit in the cloud.
 We have below an excerpt from the data governance standard: